kathenas/alma_mater/alma_mater_guide_notes.md

 ## Overview

-An ongoing series of blog/video posts to:
+An ongoing series of Questions and Answers blog/video posts to:

 * Showcase diverse uses of AlmaLinux.
 * Showcase diversity of AlmaLinux user base.